Entware/docker/README.md

 docker cp builder:/home/me/Entware/bin .
 ```

 The `Start-Builder.ps1` and `propagate_env.sh` scripts are very optional.
-It used by one of maintainer dive into chosen arch-specific container from Windows (first one) and deploy some basic environment inside (second one).
-It creates all necessary Docker volumes at first start and checks out Entware sources and prompt user for further compilation/development.
+It used by one of maintainers to dive into chosen arch-specific container from Windows (first one) and deploy some basic environment inside (second one).
+It creates all necessary Docker volumes at first start, checks out Entware sources and prompts user for further compilation/development.